 D-Link's latest generation L2 10 Gigabit Ethernet switch series blends plug-and-play simplicity with exceptional value and reliability for small and medium-sized business (SMB) networking.
-All models are housed in a new rack-mount metal case with easy-to-view front panel diagnostic LEDs, and provide advance features including network security, traffic segmentation, QoS and versatile management.
+All models are housed in a new style rack-mount metal case with easy-to-view front panel diagnostic LEDs, and provide advance features including network security, traffic segmentation, QoS and versatile management.

-Flexible Port Configurations: The DXS-1210 Series is D-Link's latest 10G switch which provides 8-port, 10-port 10GBASE-T and 12-port SFP+ models.
-The DXS-1210 Series switches have the advantage of using intuitive feature-rich software and utilizing a neat and simplified Web GUI to allow users to access and configure the Switch from everywhere via a web browser.
-10GBASE-T provides the requisite backward compatibility that allows end users to transparently upgrade from 10/100/1000Mbps to 2.5/5/10Gbps, using Cat 6, 6A, 7 unshielded and shielded twisted-pair cables.
+Flexible Port Configurations: The DXS-1210 Series is D-Link's latest 10G switch which provides 8-port,10-port 10GBASE-T, 12-port SFP+ and 16-port 10GBASE-T models.
+The DXS-1210 Series switches, have the advantage of using intuitive feature-rich software and utilizing a neat and simplified Web GUI allowing users to access and configure the Switch from everywhere via a web browser.
+10GBASE-T provides the requisite backward compatibility that allows end users to transparently upgrade from 10/100/1000Mbps to 10 Gbps, using Cat 6, 6A, 7 unshielded and shielded twisted-pair cables.
 10G SFP+ has the advantage of lower power consumption, longer cable distance, and better latency performance.
-Direct Attach Cables (DACs) can be used to provide a cost-effective way of connecting switches at 10 Gbps that are close to each other.
+Direct Attach Cables (DACs) can be used to provide a cost effective way of connecting switches at 10 Gbps that are in close proximity to each other.

 D-Link Green Technology: D-Link Green devices aim to provide eco-friendly alternatives without compromising performance.
-D-Link Green Technology includes a number of innovations to reduce energy consumption on DXS-1210 series switches, such as reducing power when a port is not occupied or adjusting the power usage according to the length of Ethernet cable.
+D-Link Green Technology includes a number of innovations to reduce energy consumption on DXS-1210 series switches, such as reducing power when a port does not have a device attached, or adjusting the power usage according to the length of Ethernet cable connected to it.